Items Needed To Make Goat Milk Soap

 Slowly add and stir the lye to your frozen milk.
 This tends to be one of the longer parts of this process but it will prevent your milk from overheating and ensuring a nice white soap.

 Now we slowly add our warmed up oils to our milk.
 Once our milk / lye solution and our oils are together we use our immersion blender.

 Continue to use your immersion blender until you are able to some trace of where you spoon moves through the mixture.
 It should begin to remind you of a thin pudding.
 For easy pouring you do not want your mixture to get to thick.
 This is also the point were you can get creative and scent or color your soap.

 Okay well I lied, this is the longest part of making soap.
 Now you have to let the soap set in your mold for at least 24 hours.
-After that remove your soap and place somewhere it will to cure for 4 to 6 weeks.
+You can wrap it in a towel and put it in the oven.
+After that remove your soap and place it somewhere to cure for 4 to 6 weeks.
 As you can see below we use a wire rack we created to ensure the air circulates all the way around the soap.
-Ensure you store you soap out of the heat and humidity.
+Ensure you store your soap out of the heat and humidity.
 It is best to maintain the temperature around 70 degrees.